looplesscoder/AGROUP/README.md

 - More features could be implemented using other tech stacks like IOT etc for models like irrigation system
 - Better website design and better model training could be done

+## LICENSE
+This project is licensed under GPL-3.0 license